Do antique telephones support hands-free calling?

 Antique telephone with OEM/ODM from top factory suppliers | CHEETA

-CHEETA's products meet CE, RoHS, FCC, and UN38.3 regulations, ensuring quality and reliability.
-Whether you're seeking authentic rotary dial units, retro desk telephones, or decorative landline devices, CHEETA offers a wide range of options to suit your needs.
+It is safe to buy from CHEETA because they follow the rules set by CE, RoHS, FCC, and UN38.3.
+If you're looking for real rotary dial units, retro desk telephones, or pretty landline devices, CHEETA has a lot of options to meet your needs.
 For more information about our telephone products, please contact us at allen@cheeta.com.cn.

 References